pestler/app-clone-angular/README.md

 # RS App Clone - Angular Frontend

-Фронтенд-часть приложения "RS App Clone", разработанная на Angular, с использованием современных практик и инструментов.
+Frontend part of the "RS App Clone" application, developed with Angular, using modern practices and tools.

 ## 🌐 Live Demo